 History and Mission

-The River Fund is dedicated to providing direct care services to people in need, including spiritual and educational support to people living with HIV/AIDS, their families and caregivers, regardless of religion, race, ethnicity, sexual orientation or gender.
+History and Mission The River Fund is dedicated to providing direct care services to people in need, including spiritual and educational support to people living with HIV/AIDS, their families and caregivers, regardless of religion, race, ethnicity, sexual orientation or gender.
 We began working in Florida and Los Angeles in the 1980’s, as HIV/AIDS was running rampant.
-Starting in 1999, we began international programs, and currently support community development projects in Africa and India.
+Starting in 1999, we began international programs, and currently support community development projects in Africa and India from 2005-2018 when we ended our work in India.

 - Developed and operated an 8-bed respite for 8 years, caring for adults with HIV/AIDS; funded and volunteered at Mary’s House, caring for babies and children with HIV/AIDS.